hallidayz/lockminds/replit.md

-# LockMind Security Platform
+# LockMiNDS Security Platform

 ## Overview

-LockMind is a comprehensive cross-platform password manager and security platform built with advanced authentication technologies.
+LockMiNDS is a comprehensive cross-platform password manager and security platform built with advanced authentication technologies.
 The application features quantum-resistant encryption, WebAuthn/FIDO2 biometric authentication, zero-knowledge architecture, and comprehensive anti-clickjacking protection.
 It provides secure vault management for passwords and payment cards, with real-time threat detection and risk-based authentication.

 ## User Preferences